Stakeholders of the Lower Austrian innovation system gathered to discuss the current support for companies in digital transformation in the region.

 On the other hand, clusters have been proven to have a reticular effect to introduce changes in the European industry.
 The European Cluster Panorama 2016 shows that wages in more developed clusters are close to 3% higher than in industries not located in such regional hotspots.
 Thus, changing regional clusters policies will trigger the transformation of the industry in a larger scale.

-For that reason, INNO4.0 project aims to increase rate of clusters that develop activities to support the transformation towards Industry4.0 by 2022 through the improvement of regional and national policies.
+For that reason, the INNO Industry project aims to increase rate of clusters that develop activities to support the transformation towards Industry4.0 by 2022 through the improvement of regional and national policies.

 Research and innovation